The following are subtractions from income that can be taken on your Michigan return:

 To subtract this income from within the program, go to:

 - Federal Section

 - Amount of Interest on U.S. Savings Bonds and Treasury Obligations that you want subtracted from your state return

-To enter all other state subtractions from income, please go to:
+To enter your Michigan subtractions from income, please go to:

 - State Section

 - Michigan Return

 - Subtractions from Income